mikepjb/sail/README.md

 maps but as they get bigger, grouping the array-maps revert to hash maps.
 Switching to vectors seemed the easier choice.

+L600 in full default tailwind.css is where I consider base to end and components to begin, when .container is first defined.

 ## Reference

 ;; npm view normalize.css version == 8.0.1